 1. Know your limits

 Starting to exercise again, even after a brief break, can be challenging.
-It is often frustrating, especially for those who have exercised a lot in the past, to acknowledge that you aren’t the same sprightly 18-year old you used to be.
+It is often frustrating, especially for those who have exercised a lot in the past, to acknowledge that your body and abilities have changed.
 One of the main causes of injury in exercise is beginning a new program too quickly.
-I see so many patients in my office who have attempted to go from couch potato to Olympic athlete in one week and regretted it.
-You need to gauge your capabilities slowly and in a controlled manner, so you know your limits and your body can get used to activities it isn’t accustomed to.
+Instead, gauge your capabilities slowly and in a controlled manner, so you know your limits and your body can get used to activities it isn’t accustomed to.

 2. Speak to a professional

 Start with your primary healthcare provider, who should clear you for exercise after any absence for medical reasons.
 Next, get a personal trainer or find a facility where someone can assess you and start you at the right level.
 They should also make sure your form is correct when doing exercises or using equipment.
 If, for example, you are starting Pilates, find out if you can have a one-on-one session and assessment first, so you know how to do the exercises properly and are aware of your limits.
-This may mean having to fork out some extra cash in the beginning, but it will be more than worth it in the long run.
+This may cost a bit extra in the beginning, but it will be more than worth it in the long run.